 4. Individuals who hold a purchasing card or other cards

 5. Individuals who are involved in the procurement process

-The attendance of Governors at our meetings can be viewed in the following file:
+The attendance of Governors at our Finance Committee meetings: